-Maharashtra twist: Sena-NCP-Cong move Supreme Court, seek floor test within 24 hours
+Maharashtra Twist: SC to hear Sena-NCP-Cong petition against Fadnavis government today

-Mumbai, Nov 23: The Shiv Sena, Nationalist Congress Party (NCP) and the Congress moved the Supreme Court challenging Maharashtra Governor BS Koshyari's "arbitrary and mala fide actions" for "installing a minority BJP government led by Devendra Fadnavis".
+Mumbai, Nov 23: The Shiv Sena, Nationalist Congress Party (NCP) and the Congress moved the Supreme Court seeking quashing of the Maharashtra governor's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse trading".

+A bench of justices N V Ramana, Ashok Bhushan and Sanjiv Khanna will hear the plea on Sunday at 11:30 am.

 "There is nothing in public domain as to how and in what manner Shri Devendra Fadnavis and/or the BJP had staked claim power between the intervening night of 22.11.2019 and 23.11.2019,"the Shiv Sena's petition stated.